chef-boneyard/chef-web-docs-2016/chef_master/source/api_chef_server.rst

 .. include:: ../../includes_api_chef_server/includes_api_chef_server_endpoint_orgs.rst

-.. warning:: This endpoint may only be accessed by the ``pivotal`` user, which is created as part of the installation process for the |chef server| and is used to create the initial user and organization.
+.. warning:: This endpoint may only be accessed by the ``pivotal`` user, which is created as part of the installation process for the |chef server|.
+(See the “Query for Users and Orgs” example below for an example of how to access this endpoint with the ``pivotal`` user.)

 GET
 +++++++++++++++++++++++++++++++++++++++++++++++++++++